implico/frs-bundle-default/README.md

 <a name="styles-sprites"></a>
 #### Sprites
-Sprites are generated automatically by [gulp-spritesmith] for all images placed in the `img/sprites` directory.
-To use a sprite, you have to uncomment the line in style.scss with sprites sheet import.
-See more in [SASS-core][sass-core] docs.
+Sprites are generated automatically by [gulp-spritesmith] for all images placed in the `/sprites` directory.
+To use a sprite, you have to uncomment the line in `style.scss` with sprite sheet import and then use the mixin `@include sprite($filename)`.
+See more in [Frontend-starter configuration section][frontend-starter] and [SASS-core][sass-core] docs.

-You can generate multiple, separate sprite files - see the [Frontend-starter configuration section][frontend-starter] section.

 ### Views: `/views`